Transverse forces and glassy liquids in infinite dimensions: Mean-squared displacement and diffusion constant

 Since thermal fluctuations dominate over the interactions when $T\to\infty$, the transverse forces fail to accelerate the dynamics, and the nonequilibrium nature of the process is washed out by the thermal noise.
 The second limit of interest is for $T\to T_d$, the glass transition temperature.
 Here $\widehat M(0)$ diverges and the diffusion constant goes to $0$, signaling dynamical arrest.

 To conclude this Section, we compare explicitly $D_\parallel(\gamma,T)$ and its equilibrium counterpart in the low density regime for a linear potential, where $\widehat{M}(0)$ takes the form given in Eq.~\eqref{eq:M_lowphi}.
 The results are shown in Fig.~\ref{fig:Drel_lowphi}(a).
 The efficiency of transverse forces, defined as the ratio$\frac{D_\parallel(\gamma,T)}{D_\parallel(\gamma,0)}$ changes non monotonically with the temperature for the highest values of $\gamma$.
+This feature survives also in finite dimensions, as recently evidenced in extensive numerical simulations~\cite{ghimenti2023sampling}.

 Our investigation of the diffusion constant suggests the following picture: upon reducing the temperature from the $T\to \infty$ regime dominated by thermal noise, transverse forces emerge from thermal fluctuations and accelerate the dynamics.
 However, as memory effects become stronger and the glass transition is approached, the enhancement of the diffusion is reduced.
 We are thus led to the question of what is the effect of transverse forces in the low temperature regime.
 In the next Section we show that they mostly give rise to odd transport coefficients rather than providing a stronger dynamical speedup.